48 Hours On A Train: Full Amtrak Empire Builder Review

 Amtrak seats are comfyyy!
 Like bougie comfy!
 I was slightly worried that they would be the same as train seats in the UK which are not the comfiest.
 But these were nice!
 They were big with nice armrests and a the bottom of the seat could be raised to make a pseudo-bed.

-Observation Carriage
+Observation Car

-Probably the best thing about this train and the 48 hour journey was the carriage made entirely of windows called the Observation Carriage.
+Probably the best thing about this train and the 48 hour journey was the carriage made entirely of panoramic windows called the Observation Car.
 I can hands down say the sunrises and sunsets on this train are the best I’ve ever seen!
 I spent a good proportion of my 48 hours in this carriage just watching the world go by, listening to a podcast.
 Perfect!

 Double Seats